hazzaaclark/hazzaaclark/README.md

 I'm an aspiring Computer Architect looking to become a Doctor in my relevant field, as such my profiency lies in C/C++ and ASM.
-I highly leverage C/ASM for my Low Level endeavours which involve Reverse Engineering, creating Low Level Modifcations and infrastructures using that RE knowledge.
+I highly leverage C/ASM for my Low Level endeavours which involve Reverse Engineering, creating Low Level Modifications and infrastructures using that RE knowledge.

 # 🏆 Achievements: